 I started this website to help people find good workspaces.
 Now, I write about how to start an online business, how to make more money and even plan careers (so that you do not have to make the mistakes I did.)

 Few things about me:

-Graduated at peak of recession
+Graduated in peak of 2008 recession

 Did a course which nobody found worth hiring